Skip to Content

 Between Venom and Carnage, there’s no contest that Carnage is the more morally corrupt one.

 Let me preface this by saying Venom isn’t inherently evil.
 Had he gone through much better hosts at first, he would probably be a full-fledged hero than an anti-hero.
-But because of his beginnings, Venom’s moral compass changed, but by his nature, Venom is actually more good than he is evil.
+But because of his beginnings, Venom’s moral compass changed, but by his nature, Venom is more good than evil.

 Carnage, on the other hand, is much more brutal and violent.
-However, much of this is owed to the fact that his host is a serial killer.
+However, much of this is due to his host being a serial killer.

 Carnage has done a lot of messed-up things.
 So much that we can’t possibly talk about all of them.
-A few notable ones are the ones where he infected an entire town and forced its residents to take part in Kassidy’s crimes and the one where he went “Maximum Carnage” and terrorized the city of Manhattan.
+A few notable ones are where he infected an entire town and forced its residents to participate in Kassidy’s crimes and where he went to “Maximum Carnage” and terrorized the city of Manhattan.

 I mean, Carnage is literally synonymous with “massacre”.